 Research Interests: International Trade and Investment, Asia, Competition Law and Economic Globalization

 Jeffrey Sachs, Quetelet Professor of Sustainable Development, and Professor of Health Policy and Management at Columbia University; Director, The Earth Institute; Co-Director, PhD in Sustainable Development; Economics

 Research Interests: Development Economics, Agriculture/Agricultural Economics, Education, Health, Environment, Welfare, Development

 John C. Mutter, Professor of International and Public Affairs; Director of Graduate Studies, PhD in Sustainable Development; Professor, Earth & Environmental Sciences

 Research Interests: Science-based Issues in Sustainable Development, Natural Disasters

-(*) Douglas Almond, Associate Professor of International and Public Affairs and Economics, Economics Adviosr, PhD in Sustainable Development
+(*) Douglas Almond, Professor of International and Public Affairs and Economics, Economics Adviosr, PhD in Sustainable Development

 Research Interests: China, Health Economics, Education, Environment

 Scott Barrett, Lenfest Professor of Natural Resource Economics at SIPA and the Earth Institute